Royal Netherlands Institute for Sea Research

 Introductory, multidisciplinary Masters Summer Course in marine research

 NIOZ offers an annual Marine Masters Summer Course that gives insight into state-of-the-art marine research.
 This introductory, multidisciplinary course is hosted at NIOZ Texel, with the western Wadden Sea as hands-on research area.
-The next NIOZ Marine Masters Summer Course will take place from 9 till 21 July 2023.
+The next NIOZ Marine Masters Summer Course will take place 7-19 July 2024.

-• present and discuss research results in a multidisciplinary framework.
+• to present and discuss research results in a multidisciplinary framework.

 Course content